iamcco/diagnostic-languageserver/README.md

       "^([^:]+):(\\d+):(\\d+):\\s+([^:]+):\\s+(.*)$",  // line match pattern (javascript regex) {
         "sourceName": 1,                             // diagnostic file use match group 1.
 Will default to the file being linted.
+        "sourceNameFilter:" true,                    // Display diagnostics only for the current file.
+                                                     // Only works when sourceName is defined and when it contains either an absolute
+                                                     // or relative path to the file being linted.
+Defaults to false.
         "line": 2,                                   // diagnostic line use match group 2
         "column": 3,                                 // diagnostic column use match group 3
         "endLine": 2,                                // diagnostic end line use match group 2.
 Will default to group from `line`